INMAS-Math/Workshop-IV-02/README.md

 # The Internship Network in Mathematical Sciences

-## Workshop #2
+## Workshop #2 - Statistical Methods
-This material is part of INMAS Workshop #2 - Statistical Methods
+This material is part of the NMAS Workshop Series.

 This Workshop is a basic introduction to ....